 Array object containing all the nodes returned by the

 Array.from() method was introduced in ES6 and creates a new, shallow-copied

 Array object from the

-NodeList object.
-Unfortunately, it only works in modern browsers.
-To support old browsers like IE, you need a polyfill.
+NodeList object in modern browsers.
+For old browsers like IE, you need a polyfill.

 Another way to create an